GUIDELINES FOR BURSARIES AWARDED TO NSGEU MEMBERS

 - Successful applicants who have resigned from their employment will remain eligible only upon proof of attendance on a full-time basis.
 Failure to do so will result in their disqualification.

 - All questions (blank spaces) on the application form must be completed.
 The application form must be signed by the member.

 - ‘Letter of Registration’ for a program of study leading to a degree, diploma or certificate from a recognized university or other institution of higher learning must be included.
 ‘Letter of Application’/ ‘Letter of Admission’ / ‘Letter of Acceptance’ will not be valid.

 - All applicants must submit a 500-word essay on the history and importance of the labour movement in Nova Scotia.

-- Those receiving a bursary must be prepared to enter into normal publicity that goes with receiving such an award (union newsletter, union web site or provincial newspaper).
+- Successful recipients of bursaries must be prepared to enter into normal Union publicity that goes with receiving such an award.